Minden man gets 12 years despite ‘Breaking Bad’ defense

 Defense attorney Matthew Ence pointed out that Brewer had been law abiding for nearly 20 years before the drug raid.

-“He was told he idn’t have long to live and began to think he had nothing to lose,” Ence said.
+“He was told he didn’t have long to live and began to think he had nothing to lose,” Ence said.